roman-milk/roman-milk.github.io/a-summer-with-gina.md

  Fortunately she was so slightly built that it was no real effort to take her weight, and while her constant wriggling threatened to unbalance us both, I held on tight and managed to manoeuvre us closer to the fence.

  After that, with Gina holding onto me with one arm still curled around my neck, her other hand clutching the wooden horizontal support on the fence, I could then concentrate on keeping the pair of us upright while savouring the exquisite moment.
-Report_Story #5